 For instance, if you were having your buddies come over to try a new bean, you probably wouldn’t want to do so with a small Bialetti 06800.
 Instead, you might want to shell out the extra thousand dollars for the Simonelli Oscar II.

 There you have it.
 All of these are good machines that produce a good cup (if you know how to use them properly).
-To review, our top pick is the Delonghi ESAM 3300 Espresso Machine, a super-automatic machine that’s easy to use and clean.
-Our runner-up is the versatile Gaggia Brera Italian Espresso Machine, and our value pick is the sleek, affordable Delonghi EC680M Italian Espresso Machine.
-If you’re looking for a stovetop espresso maker, we recommend the Bialetti Moka pot.
+To review, our pick for the best Italian espresso machine is the Delonghi ESAM 3300, a super-automatic machine that’s easy to use and clean.
+Our runner-up is the versatile Gaggia Brera Italian Espresso Machine, and our value pick is the sleek, affordable Delonghi Italian Espresso Machine.
+If you’re looking for the best stovetop Italian espresso maker, we recommend the Bialetti Moka pot.

 It all depends on how much you want to spend and what you need the machine for.
 We understand that there are a lot of options out there, so hopefully, these reviews have helped you find the best Italian espresso machine for your needs.
 Happy brewing!

 Table of Contents